intershop/intershop-pwa/README.md

 ## Development Server

-Run `ng serve` or `ng s` for a dev server that is configured via `environment.ts` to use mocked responses instead of actual REST calls.
+Run `ng serve` or `ng s` for a development server that is configured by default via `environment.ts` to use mocked responses instead of actual REST calls.

-Running `ng serve --configuration production` or `ng s -c production` starts a server that will communicate with the Intershop Commerce Management via REST API.
-The used `environment.prod.ts` is configured to be used with the [`intershop7-devenv`](https://gitlab.intershop.de/ISPWA/intershop7-devenv) in a docker toolbox with the IP `192.168.99.100`.
+Running `ng serve --configuration production` or `ng s -c production` starts a server that will communicate by default with the Intershop Commerce Management of our public demo via REST API (see the used `environment.prod.ts` for the configuration).

-> If a different setup is used, the IP address and port can be changed in the `environment.prod.ts` or the IP address could be mapped.
-For running the docker container native on Linux, one could perform `sudo iptables -t nat -A OUTPUT -d 192.168.99.100 -j DNAT --to-destination 127.0.0.1` to enable this mapping.

-The project is also configured to support the usage of an own local environment file `environment.local.ts` that can be configured according to the development environment, e.g. with a different icmBaseURL or `production: false` for better debugging support while using a real server API.
+The project is also configured to support the usage of an own local environment file `environment.local.ts` that can be configured according to the development environment, e.g. with a different icmBaseURL or different configuration options (see the `environment.model.ts`).
 This file will be ignored by Git so the developer-specific setting will not be commited.
 To use this local environment configuration, the server should be started with `ng s -c local`.

 Once the server is running, navigate to `http://localhost:4200/` in your browser to see the application.
 The app will automatically reload if you change any of the source files.